vnykmshr/ledgerq/SECURITY.md

 When using LedgerQ:

-1. **File Permissions**: Ensure queue directories have appropriate file permissions
+1. **File Permissions**: Queue files are created with 0644 permissions (world-readable).
+Place queue directories in protected locations with restrictive parent directory permissions (e.g., 0700).
+See [USAGE.md](docs/USAGE.md#security) for examples.
 2. **Data Validation**: Validate and sanitize all data before enqueueing
 3. **Resource Limits**: Set appropriate limits on queue size and message size
 4. **Access Control**: Restrict access to queue directories to authorized processes only
 5. **Monitoring**: Monitor queue statistics for unusual activity

+For a complete security analysis including audit findings and tool results, see [SECURITY_AUDIT.md](docs/SECURITY_AUDIT.md).

 ### Scope